Exoplanet: Color and brightness

 The apparent brightness (apparent magnitude) of a planet depends on how far away the observer is, how reflective the planet is (albedo), and how much light the planet receives from its star, which depends on how far the planet is from the star and how bright the star is.
-So, a planet with a low albedo that is close to its star can appear brighter than a planet with high albedo that is far from the star.
+So, a planet with a low albedo that is close to its star can appear brighter than a planet with a high albedo that is far from the star.